 San Francisco is the most absurdly overrated and crappy city in the United States bar none.
 From prohibitive cost of living to, pretentious closed-minded people masquerading as an open-minded.
 This post takes a brutally honest look at San Francisco with a collection of complaints!

-1) Social scene
+1) Social scene.

 2) The people.

 You have a revolving cast of starry-eyed youths, wanna-be-mark zuckerbergs, stoners, homeless-on-purpose kids, and hipsters revolving through the city, each assuming they are something special and unique.
-They create a fake image of what they are so that they can “fit in” with the “different” and then try to surround themselves with people who are equally fake with claims of “uniqueness” and “individuality” they slowly weed out any real personalities from themselves until they are a simple mass of backward social conventions covered in the sent of patchouli.
+They create a fake image of what they are so that they can “fit in” with the “different” and then try to surround themselves with people who are equally fake with claims of “uniqueness” and “individuality” they slowly weed out any real personalities from themselves until they are a simple mass of backward social conventions covered in the scent of patchouli.
 It gives the city quite a vapid feel.

 I’ve never met more shallow, fake, selfish, boring, cold, insular, smug, flaky, passive-aggressive, not in my backyard people in my life.
 It is like they never learned how to socially interact with others, so they have all of these strange facades that they project to make people think that they are hip/cool/whatever.
 Additionally, everyone here acts like no one else exists so they have no empathy for others and just do what they want.